awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-campaign.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IsPaused`  <a name="cfn-pinpoint-campaign-ispaused"></a>
 Specifies whether to pause the campaign\.
 A paused campaign doesn't run unless you resume it by changing this value to `false`\.
 If you restart a campaign, the campaign restarts from the beginning and not at the point you paused it\.
+If a campaign is running it will complete and then pause\.
+Pause only pauses or skips the next run for a recurring future scheduled campaign\.
+A campaign scheduled for immediate can't be paused\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)